Beau Geste (1939 film): Plot

 French Foreign Legionnaires approach an isolated fort in the desert.
 The French flag is flying, but a closer inspection reveals only dead men propped up behind the parapets.
-However a pair of shots is fired from inside, so the bugler volunteers to scale the wall to investigate.
+However, a pair of shots is fired from inside, so the bugler volunteers to scale the wall to investigate.
 After waiting a while, the commander follows.
 The bugler has vanished, and the commander finds two bodies that are not staged like the rest and a note on one confessing to the theft of a valuable sapphire called the "Blue Water".
 After the officer rejoins his men outside, the fort goes up in flames.

-Fifteen years earlier, Lady Brandon, wife of absent spendthrift Sir Hector Brandon, takes care of the three adopted Geste brothers, "Beau", Digby and John; her ward Isobel Rivers; and heir Augustus Brandon.
+Fifteen years earlier, Lady Brandon, wife of absent spendthrift Sir Hector Brandon, takes care of the three adopted Geste brothers, "Beau", Digby, and John; her ward Isobel Rivers; and heir Augustus Brandon.
 Years pass, and the children become young adults.
 They learn that Sir Hector intends to sell the "Blue Water", leaving nothing of value for Lady Brandon.
 At Beau's request, the gem is brought out for one last look when suddenly the lights go out and it is stolen.
 All present proclaim their innocence, but first Beau and then Digby depart without warning, each leaving a confession that he committed the robbery.
 John reluctantly parts from his beloved Isobel and goes after his brothers.

 John discovers that they have joined the French Foreign Legion, so he enlists as well.
 They are trained by the sadistic Sergeant Markoff.
-Legionnaire Rasinoff overhears joking remarks by the Geste brothers, leading him and Markoff to believe that Beau has the gem.
+Legionnaire Rasinoff, a former thief, overhears joking remarks by the Geste brothers, leading him and Markoff to believe that Beau has the gem.

 Markoff separates the brothers.
 Beau and John are assigned to a detachment sent to man isolated Fort Zinderneuf.
 When Lieutenant Martin dies from a fever, Markoff assumes command.
 Fearing the sergeant's now-unchecked brutality, Schwartz incites the other men to mutiny the next morning; only Beau, John, and Maris refuse to take part.
 However, Markoff is tipped off by Voisin and disarms the would-be mutineers while they are sleeping.
 The next morning, Markoff orders Beau and John to execute the ringleaders, but they refuse.